Neighbourhood Boundaries

 As a resident owner on the east side of the 2800-block, Shelbourne St., it always felt odd that we were part of the Jubilee areas, when our interests - in land use, in traffic, and so many other aspects lay with Oaklands.
 The subdivision of the Jubilee areas into two also felt odd - and it would seem was, in that both were too small to field a suitable team of representatives.
 Again, the change makes complete sense.
 The others seem to make sense, as well, though I do not have very strong feelings either way.
 But then, I've only been a resident here for 41 years.

-Waldie44 almost 3 years ago
+Waldie44 over 3 years ago

 I am strongly opposed to the Oakland/Fernwood boundary changes.
 The reasons that city provided for proposing these changes are ambiguous at best, and potentially dishonest.
 It is my belief that the city is proposing these changes in order to facilitate new development without the influence and oversight of the Fernwood NRG.
 In particular, I believe that these changes would allow the destruction and redevelopment of Haultain Corners.
 This village is one of the gems of the city, and is the emotional heart of our neighbourhood.
 I would have no problem with improving this part of the neighbourhood, for example, in a fashion similar to the development of the Belfry area in Fernwood.
 I can imagine, however, that developers are salivating over the possibility of replacing the village with multi-storey buildings full of million dollar condo units and high end professional and retail space at street level.
 For this reason, I think that these boundary changes should not occur.
 I appreciate that the city is concerned about improving my "sense of place" (I'm being sarcastic here), but for your information, my sense of place would be improved if the northern boundary of Fernwood was Hillside Avenue, not Bay Street.

-Michael999 almost 3 years ago
+Michael999 over 3 years ago

 I live in North Park Neighbourhood.
 Since formal discussions were rumoured/begun regarding shifting NP neighbourhood boundary to Chambers "Fernwood Proud" signs have appeared in windows of homes that are proposed to become part of NP neighbourhood.
 To me, disrupting relationships between NP and Fernwood through boundary changes is not worth the disruption.
 NP has a collaborative relationship with Fernwood residents and businesses.
 Collaboration is the way forward now and in the future.
 Imposing boundary changes will only cause angst and open (already seen as evidenced by the signage) hostility.
 Further, the words "anomalies" and "issues" are suggested reasons to change boundaries.
 No definition of anomalies and issues has been forthcoming.
 "Smoke and mirrors" comes to mind.
 What is council's end game here anyway.
 The publicity around reasons for the proposed changes has been unclear from the start and it is, I think, disingenuous of council to go forward with a survey that is based upon unclarified reasons for the changes and then ask for feedback from the public.

-Charles almost 3 years ago
+Charles over 3 years ago

 BC Housing has already broken their promise not to purchase more shelters within Burnside Gorge community boundaries.
 I fear that moving the boundary with result in more shelters in tbis area.
 Please distribute supportive housing around the city rather than concentrating it into one neighborhood.
 I constantly find needles and human feces in burnside gorge, have had numerous encounters with mentally ill and drug addicted individuals either on my property or while walking my dog (resulting in calls to police for fear of my safety), have had multiple vehicle break ins in the last year, and am awoken multiple times a night by sirens and loud bangs.
 We have had Individuals break into our condo complex to gain access to residences and the parking garage.
 Enough is enough.
 Until you experience what life is like in this neighborhood, you have no business changing to neighborhood boundaries in order to side step the promises made (and broken) by BC Housing.

-Littlebird89 almost 3 years ago
+Littlebird89 over 3 years ago

 I don't have an opinion on most of the proposed boundary changes, but as a long-time Gonzales resident -- about 39 years now -- I am concerned about the idea of separating Gonzales from Fairfield for planning purposes.
 The present Fairfield-Gonzales Community Association does its job well, providing community services as well as facilitating community consultations.
 The so-called Gonzales Neighbourhood Association is a lobby group opposed to developments that respond to the need for low-to-moderate income housing.
 The "neighbourhood association" label is just a disguise.
 I note that the Association endorsed candidates in the last municipal election who were overwhelmingly rejected by Gonzales residents.
 If the City does separate Gonzales from Fairfield, it should give Gonzales residents the chance to form a proper community association that represents everyone in the neighbourhood, not just a disgruntled minority.